OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 - Pull the image from its repository
 - Deploy the image to a newly spun-up container on your hosting service

-## Deploying the Octopus underwater app
+## Something to deploy

-If you want to experiment with containerization but have nothing suitable to deploy, we've got you covered.
+You need something to deploy if you want to experiment with containerization.
+If you have nothing suitable, we've got you covered.

 The [Octopus underwater app](https://github.com/OctopusSamples/octopus-underwater-app) is a simple JavaScript app to help you test containerization with different service providers.